Suffer less. Live more fully.

 Distress is part of being human.

-Suffering can grow around what remains unmet.
+Suffering is the layer that can grow around what remains unmet.

 It makes sense that we often want them gone.
 We may try to fix them, numb them, explain them, control them, avoid them, or move past them as quickly as possible.